Maybe you mean: 'homepage-slider' or 'xrc-pcc-promo' or 'pgc-bgc-hsk18-homepage' or 'bgc-hsk18-landing-page' or 'pgc2020-multi' or 'pgcd2020-multi'

 Meetings will take place over video, so get your webcam ready.
 You’ll find people to meet, and schedule times to connect, using our matchmaking platform: MeetToMatch.
 You will probably have used this platform before at another event, for instance in San Francisco alongside GDC.

-You will receive an email explaining how to get access about a week before the conference.
+The platform is open now.
+You will receive an email explaining how to get access when you have registered.
 When you log into MeetToMatch then, you will be able to establish a default video meeting service: we recommend Zoom or Skype, but others are available, including 8×8.
 We have a full guide and FAQ here which should answer all your questions.